 More older Americans are getting divorced today and will more than likely be informed by their lawyer or accountant on how the divorce will affect their Social Security benefits.
 However, those people who divorced years ago, may not realize this and as a result, may be receiving less benefits than they are entitled.
+Hence, it is essential to contact DUI lawyers immediately when the divorce discussions begin.

 Social Security rules apply to both genders, but because the majority of women typically have earned less over their lives than men, they are more likely to be collecting lower benefits than they might be eligible for based on the earning history of their former spouse.